krauselab/krauselab/content/members/Gina/_index.md

 - Undergraduate
 ---

-Shannon Larsuel is majoring in Molecular, Cellular, and Developmental Biology and pursuing a joint Masters of Public Health.
-As a member of the Krause Lab, Shannon studied the role of MKL1 in fetal megakaryopoiesis.
-Shannon first gained interest and experience in stem cell research while participating in Stanford University’s SIMR program in high school.
-She is passionate about healthcare disparities and aspires to become a physician.
-On campus, Shannon spends her time involved with her sorority, Alpha Phi, works for the Yale College Dean’s Office as a Communication and Consent Educator, and volunteers for Haven Free Clinic and Yale New Haven Hospital’s Elder Horizon Program.
+Gina Lee is a prospective double-major in Molecular, Cellular, and Developmental Biology and History of Science, Medicine, and Public Health in the class of 2025.
+At the Krause lab, she studies the role of FOXM1 in the cell fate specification of megakaryocyte/erythroid progenitors.
+Outside of the lab, Gina plays flute in the Berkeley College Orchestra, works as a barista at the Silliman Acorn, and volunteers at the LifeHaven shelter through the Big Sibs program.